MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/migrate-assess.md

 Both Movere and Lakeside scans of the current on-premises environment can provide data about the applications that are run on end-user desktops.
 By using that data, you can create a list of all applications required per each persona.
 For each required application, the answers to the following questions will shape deployment iterations:

 - Do any applications need to be installed for the persona to use this desktop?
 Unless the persona uses 100 percent web-based software as a service applications, you'll likely need to [configure a custom master VHD image](https://docs.microsoft.com/azure/virtual-desktop/set-up-customize-master-image) for each persona, with the required applications installed on the master image.
 - Does this persona need Office 365 applications?
-If so, you will need to [add Office 365 to a customized master VHD image](https://docs.microsoft.com/azure/virtual-desktop/install-office-on-wvd-master-image).
+If so, you'll need to [add Office 365 to a customized master VHD image](https://docs.microsoft.com/azure/virtual-desktop/install-office-on-wvd-master-image).
 - Is this application compatible with Windows&nbsp;10 multi-session?
 If an application isn't compatible, a [personal pool](https://docs.microsoft.com/azure/virtual-desktop/configure-host-pool-personal-desktop-assignment-type) might be required to run the custom VHD image.
 For assistance with application and Windows Virtual Desktop compatibility issues, see the [desktop application assure](https://docs.microsoft.com/fasttrack/win-10-app-assure-assistance-offered) service.
 - Are mission-critical applications likely to suffer from latency between the Windows Virtual Desktop instance and any back-end systems?
 If so, you might want to consider migrating the back-end systems that support the application to Azure.